aaronsighs/Old-Projects-Python-Flash-Card-App/README.md

 # Old-Projects-Python-Flash-Card-App
-Using Pygame + Terminal to create a Flashcard game
+Using Pygame (a python library ) + Terminal to create a Flashcard game

 part of plan to upload old projects, this project was created in 2017, it was used to study for classes.
 ## Choose File